Six Of The Best Ways To Help Your Child Connect To Nature

 Here is my list of the best experiences and places to go to assist your child experience nature in all its glory.

-As you can read here we love to visit the farm as a family.
+We love to visit the farm as a family.
 It’s just so wholesome and rejuvenating.
 Children, particularly those without their own pets, love being able to observe and interact with the animals and there have been a number of studies that show just how beneficial this interaction can be for physical and mental health.
 There are also loads of learning opportunities to be had as children explore the origins of our food, how much work it is to take care of animals and the life cycles of both plants and animals.
 Our favourites are Calmsley Hill City Farm in Sydney’s West and Rouse Hill Farm in the North West but there are loads of other places you can experience farm life around Sydney including Golden Ridge Animal Farm in Dural, Featherdale Wildlife Park near Blacktown, Symbio Wildlife Park in Helensburgh or Mowbray Park if you fancy spending the night on a farm and giving your little ones a more complete farming experience.
+And coming soon - a brand new zoo for Western Sydney (opening late 2019!)

 MORE INFO HERE.